SPhoenix-00/eigen2/EVALUATION_GUIDE.md

 Generates 3 random slices from the interim validation set, each consisting of:
 - **504 days of context** (2 years) - for the agent to observe market conditions
 - **125 days of trading** - where the agent can open new positions
-- **20 days of settlement** - to close remaining positions
+- **30 days of settlement** - to close remaining positions (min 20-day hold + 10-day liquidation window)

 For each slice, the agent makes trading decisions and all trades are tracked.

 ### 4. Holdout Evaluation
-Takes the first 125 days (+20 settlement) from the completely unseen holdout set and evaluates the agent's performance.
+Takes the first 125 days (+30 settlement) from the completely unseen holdout set and evaluates the agent's performance.

 ### 5. Report Generation
 Creates three output files in the `evaluation_results/` directory: